-If you’re using an air compressor (screw or piston compressor), you probably know proper air treatment is essential.
+If you’re using an air compressor, you probably know proper air treatment is essential.
 But what devices do you need for your air treatment?
 And what are their functions within the air treatment process?
 That’s what you’ll learn here.

 Air treatment happens after compression to purify your compressed air and thus rid it of contaminants and make it safe to use.